Kamel Soufi

-Kamel Soufi (كمال سوفي; born 5 March 1996) is an Algerian professional footballer who plays as a goalkeeper for USM Alger in the Algerian Ligue Professionnelle 1.
+Kamel Soufi (كمال سوفي; born 5 March 1996) is an Algerian professional footballer who plays as a goalkeeper for MC Oran in the Algerian Ligue Professionnelle 1.

 Career

 In 2021, Soufi signed a contract with MC Oran.

 On 1 August 2023, Soufi joined USM Alger.
 His first title came with the opening of the season by winning the CAF Super Cup against Al Ahly.
 On 14 October 2023, Soufi participated in his first match in Ligue 1 against USM Khenchela, which led him to victory and the first clean sheet for him.

+On 13 July 2026, he returned to MC Oran.